nicolasbauw/blitter/README.md

 This library performs various blitting and drawing operations on a raw 32 bits framebuffer, whatever the encoding.
 Early development.

-New in 0.3.0 :
+New in 0.3.0:
-- emergency patch : BlittingBeyondBoundaries checks fixed
+- BlittingBeyondBoundaries checks fixed
+- Blitting functions fixed
 - PNG feature added (WIP)

 Example: